jeremymcgee73/PSGELF/README.md

 This repository contains PowerShell functions to send logs to a compatible GELF server like Graylog.
 I have tested this module on Powershell 4/5 on Windows and lightly tested with Powershell 6 on CentOS 7 and OSX.

 ##Getting Started
 You can install this module by copying the PSGELF folder to your PowerShell Modules directory.
+You can also install from the Powershell Gallery `Install-Module -Name PSGELF`

 ##Functions
 |  PSGELF Function  |  Description  |